 By hosting major events in Finsbury Park, the Council is able to use some of the income to provide financial support to Pedal Power.
 In 2016, the group was awarded £10,000 to pay for an extra activity day.
-In 2017, the group was given a further £10,000 to purchase new equipment, including a range of bikes allowing people of different abilities to benefit from cycling training.
+In 2018, the group was given a further £10,950 to purchase new equipment, including a range of bikes allowing people of different abilities to benefit from cycling training and increased training sessions over the summer.